- Adoption Guide

-Just one unaltered female cat and he offspring can produce an estimated 420,000 cats in only seven years.
-In six years, a female dog and he offspring can produce 67,000 puppies.
-So every time we spay or neuter just one animal, we prevent the births of thousands of animals.
+Theoretically, just one unaltered female cat and her offspring could produce 420,000 cats in only seven years.
+In six years, a female dog and her offspring could produce 67,000 puppies.
+So every time we spay or neuter just one animal, we are taking a huge step in preventing pet overpopulation.

-How Do I Apply For Kitsap Humane Society Low-Cost Spay and Neuter Program?
+How Do I Apply For Kitsap Humane Society's Low-Cost Spay and Neuter Program?

-If you are interested in applying for this program download the application at the top of the page.
+If you are interested in applying for this program please follow the link below to fill out the application and schedule your appointment.
 The Kitsap Humane Society does require proof of income to qualify.
-We use an annual income guideline of $51,750 or less to qualify for a 3 person family and $57,500 for a 4 person family.
-Please fill out the form and submit it either in person, by mail or by email to firstname.lastname@example.org.
-The typical wait time is 14 days after application is received.
+We use an annual income guideline of $51,750 or less to qualify for a 3-person family and $57,500 for a 4-person family.

-Please note: We do charge an extra $20 for females in heat, pregnancy and "crypt" male animals due to complexities of surgery and therefore take a considerable amount of time to perform.
+Please note: We do charge an extra $20 for females in heat or pregnant and for cryptorchid male animals due to the extra time these surgeries require.
+Shelter low-cost does not spay dogs over 75 lbs.